 The second step allows ViewDS to authenticate the signer and ensure that it is trusted.
-The validation of client authentication credentials is completed using the same process that is described for strong authentication (see Other authentication requirements on page 114).
+The validation of client authentication credentials is completed using the same process as that described for strong authentication (see Other authentication requirements on page 112).